smart-prospective/odoo-cheat-sheet-shell/README.md

 </td></tr>
 ```
 In this example, the file is located in "data" sub directory, and the "model" is a "mail.template", so we have to find it in email templates and edit it.
-If instead you find the subdirectory to have views, and instead of model you only have "<template id="xxxxxx" name="xxxxx">" than you will need to search in vues using the "name" to find the view.
+If instead you find the subdirectory to have views, and instead of model you only have "`<template id="xxxxxx" name="xxxxx">`" than you will need to search in vues using the "name" to find the view.

-And now remove the section starting by <!-- POWERED BY --> to "</td></tr>", sometimes you only need to remove only line of xml, each case is different.
+And now remove the section starting by "`<!-- POWERED BY -->`" to "`</td></tr>`", sometimes you only need to remove only line of xml, each case is different.

 Server Actions
 --------------